mohitsarraf9198/line-following-robot/README.md

 - hardware debugging with a multimeter (not just googling errors)
 - why common ground is non-negotiable
 - differential speed vs pivot turns
+- 90% of hardware bugs are power issues or a loose wire

 ---